oicr-gsi/mrdetect/README.md

  2- `quality_score` assesses the likelihood that any read is plasma based on the quality score and the trained pickle.

- 3- `filterAndDetect` keeps reads with high plasma likehood and removed those for which SNPs are in the blacklist.
-Blacklist is created from HBCs and must be copied into the working directory because the path and file name are hard coded.
+ 3- `filterAndDetect` keeps reads with high plasma likehood and removed those for which SNPs are in the blocklist.
+Blocklist is created from HBCs and must be copied into the working directory because the path and file name are hard coded.

  4- optionally, reads from filterAndDetect can be printed to a file called detection_output (and processed by `awk`), using the edited version of the script `filterAndDetect.print.py`